 You can also apply by telephone at 800-772-1213 or in person at your local Social Security office.
-If you want a Social Security representative to assist you with your application, call the number above to schedule an appointment.
+If you want a Social Security representative to assist you with your application, contact your local office to schedule an appointment.

-If you believe you may qualify for Social Security Disability Insurance, get the process started as soon as possible.
-It takes more than three months on average to get an initial decision on a disability claim; many are denied at first, and the appeals process can take months, even years, due to a huge backlog of cases.
+If you believe you may qualify for SSDI, get the process started as soon as possible.
+In 2021 the average time to get an initial decision on a disability claim was more than five months.
+A majority of claims are denied at first, and the appeals process can take months, even years, due to a huge backlog of cases.

 Keep in mind